mayanktatwade/PowerBI-Dashboard/README.md

-# 📊 Power BI Sales Dashboard
+# 📊 Sales Analytics with PowerBI

 ## Overview
 This Power BI dashboard provides insights into sales performance, revenue trends, and customer analytics.
 It includes visualizations of key metrics such as: